-There are several options (exactly the same that for the \buildMeshBW) to customize the drawing.
+There are several options (exactly the same that for the \buildMeshBW)to customize the drawing.

-'''

-x1 y1

-x2 y2

-x3 y3

-'''

-xn yn

-bbox = none (default) or show: this option allows to draw the added points to form a bounding box and the corresponding triangulation.
+- mode = int (default) or ext: this option allows to use either the previously described set of point in the argument, or a file, containing, line by line (2 columns), the points.
+Such a file looks like : - x1 y1 x2 y2 x3 y3 ... xn yn - bbox = none (default) or show: this option allows to draw the added points to form a bounding box and the corresponding triangulation.
 By default, these triangles are removed at the end of the algorithm.
-Here, because we plot only the vertices of the mesh, there is no triangles, but only dots.
+Here, because we plot only the vertices of the mesh, there is no triangles, but only dots. - color = (value) (default: black): The color of the drawing.

-'''

-color = \langle value \rangle (default: black): The color of the drawing.

-'''

-- print = none (default) or points: To label the vertices of the triangulations with an adding dot.
-Without label, there is a dot. - meshpoint = \langle value \rangle (default: P): The letter(s) used to label the vertices of the triangulation.
+- meshpoint = (value) (default: P): The letter(s) used to label the vertices of the triangulation.
 It is include in the math mode delimiters \$...\$.
 The bounding box points are labeled with a star exponent, and numbered from 1 to 4. - tikz (boolean, default:false): By default, this boolean is set to false, and MetaPost (with luamplib) is used to draw the picture.
 With this option, it is tikz the drawing engine.